-Women should not have to justify their personal medical decisions
+Nobody should have to justify their personal medical decisions.

 These are the stories of three women who made the deeply personal decision to have a safe, legal abortion later in pregnancy.
 This life-saving decision would be taken away with a 20-week ban.